Policy 1080 – Educational Equity

 -

-The Superintendent/designee will propose an annual budget that allocates resources in a manner that promotes the principles of education equity.
+The Superintendent/designee will propose an annual budget that allocates resources in a manner that promotes the principles of educational equity.
 The equity information will be part of each program budget where applicable and include an analysis of resources that address disparities in education outcomes.

 -